Inhofe Sought Trump's Support for Aide to Succeed Him in Senate

 Outgoing Sen. Jim Inhofe, R-Okla., tried unsuccessfully to secure Donald Trump's support for his choice to succeed him in this year's special election, Luke Holland, a longtime Inhofe staffer and top aide.

-But sources close to Inhofe told Newsmax that the former president informed him he would not endorse Holland, 35, at this point, that he didn't know any of the candidates in Oklahoma's sure-to-be contested primary this year.
+But sources close to Inhofe told Newsmax the former president informed him he would not endorse Holland, 35, at this point, and he did not know any of the candidates in Oklahoma's sure-to-be contested primary this year.

 Last week, Inhofe, 87, stunned supporters and opponents by announcing he would resign from office and thus set in motion a special election to succeed him.